Now that you have your Banff itinerary ready, it’s time to get packing.

 There are several hot springs in the Canadian Rockies if you’d like a relaxing soak.

-• Bear spray
+Bear spray

 Banff Packing List - Healy Pass Hike in Banff National Park

-If you’re flying in, you can’t bring a bear spray with you (but you can when you’re crossing the border on land).
+If you’re flying in, you can’t bring a bear spray with you (but you can when crossing the border on land).
 You can purchase a bear spray in any outdoor store in Banff or rent it from your hotel.
 Bear in mind that renting for multiple days might exceed the cost of purchasing your own.

-• Baby gear
+Baby gear

-If you’re a travelling family, there’s no need to pack a lot of equipment, you can rent it for reasonable prices here:
+If you’re a travelling family, there’s no need to pack a lot of equipment; you can rent it for reasonable prices here:

 TIP